The gap persistence theorem for quantum multiparameter estimation: Preliminaries

 The NCRB, Eq.~\eqref{eq:nagbound}, only applies for estimating two parameters.
-For estimating more than two parameters, we shall use the Nagaoka--Hayashi Cram{\'{e}}r-Rao bound (NHCRB)~\cite{conlon2021efficient}, denoted $\mathcal{C}_\text{NH}$, as a bound on separable measurement precision, so that
+For estimating more than two parameters, we shall use the NH Cram{\'{e}}r-Rao bound (NHCRB)~\cite{conlon2021efficient} (see Sec.~\ref{sec:multipar} for details on the NHCRB), denoted $\mathcal{C}_\text{NH}$, as a bound on separable measurement precision, so that

 We note that these inequalities hold in the $M$-copy setting.